Helping you find solid ground

 Welcome

-I help people find resilience and agency in dealing with problems and psychological pain related to:
+I help people find resilience and agency in dealing with problems and psychological pain.

 Keep in mind, symptoms are only what we see on the surface.
-Problems like anxiety and depression often cloak the underlying experiences that lead to the symptoms.
+Problems like anxiety and depression, for example, often cloak the underlying experiences that lead to the symptoms.

 Who do you work with?